syrjs/core/README.md

 ### Running the local Sample

+First steps:

 * Clone the repo
 * `npm install`
 * `npm run serve`

+To run on iOS simulator:

 *  Open [ios/SyrNativeSample](https://github.com/dmikey/syr/tree/master/ios/SyrNativeSample/SyrNativeSample.xcodeproj) in xcode
 *  Run the project in xcode.

+To run on Android emulator, using Gradle:

+* `cd android && ./gradlew installDebug`
+* run the app on the Android emulator

 ## Contributors
 <div align="center">